 The once United States of America, the United States of America over the past 50 years has warmed 68% faster than the climate as a whole.
 These are all scientists saying this.
 These are all scientists, peer reviewed studies, published on models that make all these claims.
 So I thought, for fun, you guys can do this.

 I didn’t finish this exercise because I got a little bored with it, but it turns out I think that every state.
 Is warming faster than every other state.
 New England.
 New England, warming faster than the rest of the planet.
 Northwest, northeast region, excuse me of the US is warming faster than the rest of the country.

 California.
 California, warming more than the US average as CO2 climbs, great Lakes Basin, Southwest, upper Midwest, Utah.
 I got bored after this because I didn’t wanna type in all 50 states, but somebody can try this.
 I was on Twitter doing this, having fun showing this kind of a thing and.

 Surprisingly, this does not convince people that the models must be wrong.
 It is impossible.
 It is not.
 It’s not a question of science.
 It’s not a question of science at this point.
-It’s a question of The abstract, formal structure of argument as characterized … More.
+It’s a question of logic.
 It is impossible.
 Everywhere is heating up faster than everywhere else.
 That can’t be done, all right?